henry2004y/KeyNotes/contents/kinetic.md

 J(W,\Omega, \alpha, \mathbf{r},t) = \frac{v^2}{m}f
 $$ {#eq:diff_flux_dist}

+One application of the differential flux is the _particle precipitation flux_.
+With the idea of loss lone, we have a cone of particles that moves along the field lines and can propagate down to the ionosphere, and each shell from $v$ to $v+dv$ corresponds to a specific energy range.
+This is something we can measure close to the ground and use to infer the plasma properties in the magnetosphere.

 ### Kappa Distribution

 The Maxwellian distribution is probably the most studied one theoretically, but may not be the most commonly observed distribution in a collisionless space plasma system.
 In recent years, another distribution named [Kappa distribution](https://link.springer.com/article/10.1007/s11214-013-9982-9) has gained more attention.